mathewhall100/Skin-lesion-classifier-app-flask-react/README.md

 ## Model

 Images of benign and malignant skin lesions were downloaded from the ISIC Skin Lesion Archive (https://www.isic-archive.com) and pre-processed using ImageMagick.
 A densenet161 model was trained on 5000 images using the fastai deep learning library (https://docs.fast.ai/) and validated on a subset of 20% total images.
-The model achieved an acccuracy of 88% correctly classifying benign from malignant lesions.

-The model achieved 88% accuracy on a validation set
+The model achieved 88% accuracy on validation data.
-Of the misscklassified lesions:
+Of the missclassified lesions:
 * 76 out of 423 malignant melanoma were missclassified as benign nevi
 * 44 out of 594 benign nevi were missclassified as malignant melanoma

-This gives a sensitivity and specificity of:
+This gives:

 * sensitivity: 82.0%
 * specificity: 92.6%